rackerlabs/design-system/_component_design/choice-tiles.md

 Use the following guidelines when you position choice tiles on a page.

-- Do not span small choice tiles across more than six columns, for a maximum of six tiles in a row.
+- Do not span more than six small choice tiles across a page.
-- Do not span medium choice tiles across more than eight columns, for a maximum of four tiles in a row.
+- Do not span more than four medium choice tiles across a page.
-- Do not span large choice tiles across more than nine columns, for a maximum of three tiles in a row.
+- Do not span more than three large choice tiles across a page.

 {% endcolumn %}